March 9, 2026

 The Solo Tracking Ceiling

+Private tracking works.
+Harkin's meta-analysis of 138 studies confirmed that self-monitoring is one of the most effective behavior change techniques available.
 But private tracking has a ceiling.
-The same meta-analysis found that monitoring was significantly more effective when the tracking was recorded rather than just mental, and public rather than private.
+The same research found that monitoring was significantly more effective when recorded rather than mental, and public rather than private.
 In other words, there are diminishing returns to doing this alone.

 When motivation drops, the only person who notices is you — and you're the easiest person to negotiate with.